-Here’s whether you can you a phone line for internet and how to:
+Here’s everything about using a phone line for internet and how to:

 Yes.
 You can use a phone line for the internet, and there are primarily two ways to do it: dial-up and DSL.